dhruv12052005/Assignment/README.md

 ## 4. Scaling the GET /highest-discount Endpoint
 - For 1,000 requests per second:
   - Use a production-grade database (e.g., PostgreSQL) with proper indexing on `bankName` and `paymentInstruments`.
-  - Deploy with a performant ASGI server (e.g., Uvicorn with Gunicorn workers).
   - Add caching (e.g., Redis) for frequently requested scenarios.
   - Use connection pooling and optimize queries.